ElaWajdzik/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ````

 #### Steps:
-- I created the table like before but using the clause **WITH**.
+- Create the table like before but using the clause **WITH**.
-- In the second step, I add the ``ranking`` only for the data that involves the member's purchase.
+- In the second step, add the ``ranking`` only for the data that involves the member's purchase.

 #### Result:
 <img width="463" alt="CaseStudy#1 - Rank All The Things" src="https://github.com/ElaWajdzik/8-Week-SQL-Challenge/assets/26794982/be758897-0cc2-4a95-a953-2465fa0d33ae">